RakhithJK/YT-Spammer-Purge-wiki/Planned-Features.md

 ## Currently Planned Features
 * Simplified log file option: Option to create more basic log file without rtf color formatting, etc.
 * Custom log file prefix and location
+* Add channel ID whitelist
+* Add 'only' option, like an opposite of 'exclude' - Only delete certain users from sample
+* Option to search also obfuscated versions of entered strings

 ## Eventual Planned Features